Board of Directors

 Joseph C. Strasburg

-Alan Schoor is the Chief Executive Officer and Executive Director of Metropolitan Council on Jewish Poverty.
-He is an accomplished executive with broad operational and management experience in government, private, and not-for-profit organizations.
-As CEO and Executive Director, Alan ensures that Met Council fulfills its mission to aid, sustain and empower poor and near-poor New Yorkers through culturally sensitive and client empowerment services.
+David G. Greenfield is the Chief Executive Officer and Executive Director of Met Council.
+He is an accomplished legislator, popular law professor and noted media personality with broad experience in government and not-for-profit organizations.
+As CEO and Executive Director, David ensures that Met Council fulfills its mission to aid, sustain and empower poor and near-poor New Yorkers.

 General Counsel and Chief Compliance Officer: Debra Cohn